fbielejec/fbielejec.github.io/_posts/2021-02-11-cqrs-and-event-sourcing.md

 You might be tempted to use the timestamps that are included with the Kafka messages, either as part of the schema or in the meta-data and sort the commands in-memory.
 Don't do this :)

-< (...) in a stream process, timestamps are not enough: if you get an event with a certain timestamp, you don’t know whether you still need to wait for some previous event with a lower timestamp, or if all previous events have arrived and you’re ready to process the event.
+> (...) in a stream process, timestamps are not enough: if you get an event with a certain timestamp, you don’t know whether you still need to wait for some previous event with a lower timestamp, or if all previous events have arrived and you’re ready to process the event.
-<  - Martin Kleppmann
+> -- <cite>Martin Kleppmann</cite>

 What options does it leave you with?
-Well you can simply ignore relations in your data, and store it "as-is", if we are talking about relational database as a storage this would be akin to not using foreign keys.
+Well, you can simply ignore relations in your data, and store it "as-is", or rather "as-arrives".
+If we are talking about using relational database as a storage, this would be akin to not using foreign keys.

-Naturally, that would mean that you do not care, or that you only care *eventually* about the consistency.
+Naturally, that would mean that you do not care, or that you only care *eventually* about the relational consistency of your data.
 Consider a social network example - can you afford to process a `UserMessageSend` commands before `UserAccountCreate`?
+What if your processor rejects or throws when processing the latter but not the former?
+You end up with a corrupted view of your data.

-To sum up, if your domain call for a relational consistency of the data, or you cannot afford it to be eventually consistent that this pattern might not be a good fit for your domain.
+To sum up, if your domain calls for a relational consistency of the data, or you cannot afford it to be *eventually* consistent than this pattern might not be a good fit for your domain.